Military blended retirement system: What should you know about it?

 TSP is a 401(k) retirement account run and managed by the government.
 It allows individuals to invest in government securities and stocks.
 Plus, the employers can contribute to the retirement savings account.

-The blended retirement system enrolls military service members into the Thrift Savings Plan automatically.
+The blended retirement system automatically enrolls military service members in the Thrift Savings Plan.

 Eligibility criteria